-Through our supplier onboarding standard work, all new suppliers are required to accept and agree to our BPCoC whenever entering into a contract or accepting a purchase order.
-We not only expect they operate in full compliance but also that they too hold their suppliers to the same standards.
+Through our standard work, all suppliers are required to accept and agree to our BPCoC whenever entering into a contract or accepting a purchase order.
+We not only expect they operate in full compliance but also that they hold their own suppliers to the same standards.

 - Manage operational hazardous and non-hazardous waste